Definition of the target group(s)

 Part-time special needs education is provided through flexible arrangements as team teaching, in a small group or individually.
 It is planned and pupils’ learning is assessed in cooperation between teachers.
 Part-time special needs education may be provided at all levels of support.

-If a pupil cannot cope with the general and intensified support measures, their basic education can be lengthened.
-Pupils can also start their basic education one year later.
+If a pupil cannot cope with the general and intensified support measures, their primary and lower secondary education can be lengthened.
+Pupils can also start their one year later.

-The syllabus of basic education is nine years.
+The syllabus of single-structure primary and lower secondary education is nine years.
 If necessary due to disability or illness, it starts one year earlier than for other pupils.
 Also pre-primary education can take one or two years.
 If the parent or guardian so wishes, the extended education can start at the age of five on a voluntary basis.
-In such cases, pre-primary education lasts two years and the second year, that is, the year when the child becomes six years of age, is part of basic education.
+In such cases, pre-primary education lasts two years and the second year, that is, the year when the child becomes six years of age, is part of primary education.

 Table 12.1.
-Basic education pupils having received intensified or special support, 2018
+Pre-primary, pimary and lower secondary education pupils having received intensified or special support, 2018

 Grade/sex

 Pupils having received intensified or special support.
-Share of pupils in basic education, %
+Share of pupils, %

 Pre-primary education